aanastasiou/neoads/README.rst

 For example a ``neoads`` abstract list of lists can be accessed via ``some_list[0][1]["Alpha"][2]``.
-The first indexing returns ``neoads.AbstractDLList`` whose indexing operation returns ``neoads.AbstractDLList`` that in turn returns a ``neoads.AbstractMap`` whose value might be another ``neoads.AbstractDLList`` from which we return element number ``2``.
+The first indexing returns ``neoads.AbstractDLList`` whose indexing operation returns ``neoads.AbstractDLList`` that in turn returns a ``neoads.AbstractMap`` whose value might be another ``neoads.AbstractDLList`` from which we return the element at index ``2``.

 ``neoads`` data structures remain completely re-usable at server side.

-For more information please see the documentation on `abstract data structures <>`_.
+For more information please see the documentation on abstract data structures.

-.. _garbage_collection:
-What happens to unnamed entities?
+What happens to unnamed entities? (garbage collection)
-"""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Unnamed entities are saved at the DBMS but unless their `name` attribute has been saved (or they have been renamed) it is impossible for them to be retrieved once a reference to them has been lost.
+Unnamed entities are saved at the DBMS but unless their ``name`` attribute has been saved (or they have been renamed) it is impossible for them to be retrieved once a reference to them has been lost.

 This is of course by design, to cover for cases where an intermediate data structure is required, but is not required to be saved.

-For those particular cases, `neoads` provides a very simple "garbage collector".
+For those particular cases, ``neoads`` provides a very simple "garbage collector".
 The garbage collector is basically a set of scripts that look for specific variables and erase them.